 Set a good example.
-Your employees will model your responses to challenges, so be sure you’re setting a good example when it comes to interactions with both your customers and your employees.
+Your employees will model your responses to challenges, so be sure you’re leading by example when it comes to interactions with both your customers and your employees.
 Patience in contagious.

 Take a chance.
 When you have a well-researched plan, worrying that it might fail stalls the process for success.
-Let go of fear and encourage your team to speak up and try something new.
+Let go of fear and encourage your team to speak up and embrace change.
 Even if the idea fails, you’ll all be closer to a new solution.

 Be positive.
 Use team meetings and training sessions to express a positive attitude to your staff.
 Your positive thinking will spread throughout your staff.

 Become a coach.
 Do you demand perfection?
 If you do, your team members will start to play it safe.
-They’ll stop coming up with new ideas for improving your operation and they’ll stick to the way it’s always been done.
-And in this ever-changing service industry, that’s the only way to guarantee long-term failure.
+They’ll stop coming up with new ideas for improving your business and they’ll stick to the way it’s always been done.
+And in a competitive industry, that’s the only way to guarantee long-term failure.

 No one wants to fail… and almost all of us fear that we will.
 Remember that when asking your employees to take on new roles, and tailor your approach accordingly.